MROM

 MBC2-SRAM-INV-OK

-A or B = back to HROM/SRAM selection
+A or B = back to MROM/SRAM selection

 Cheatcodes